Argentina ~ Corrientes, Estancia La Rosita & Gaucho Rides

-Horses: The horses are local criollo and polo ponies, most have been bred on the farm and are well schooled and used to cattle work and polo so a responsive ride.
-Saddles are Argentine (very comfortable with big sheepskins) or polo saddles.
-The horses are ridden in pelham bits with a loose rein and light hands.
+Horses: The horses are farm bred criollo crosses, some with TB, quarterhorse and percheron blood.
+Most have been home reared and they are a fun, responsive ride, regularly used for cattle work and polo.
+There are around 130 horses on the estancia, including breeding mares and foals, all known well to Fernando and his team, so plenty to suit all levels of rider.
+Saddles are Argentine style (very comfortable with big sheepskins) or polo saddles.
+The horses are ridden in pelham bits in local style which means a loose rein and light hands.
 Saddle bags are provided where necessary.

-Hours: When staying at the estancia there is usually about 4 to 6 hours riding a day with breaks for rests and lunch, although hours are flexible and tailored to suit.
-On the Gaucho Rides there is about 5 hours riding on most days, with one long day of 8 hours.
+Hours: When staying at the estancia there is usually about 3 to 6 hours riding a day with breaks for rests and lunch, although hours are flexible and tailored to suit.
+On Gaucho Rides the route between estancias is about 150 kms and most days include about 5 hours riding, with one short day and one long day where you may be in the saddle for around 8 hours.
 There is a long break for lunch each day.

-Pace and experience required: Estancia based rides suit riders of various ability levels.
-As a minimum you must have some previous riding experience and be fairly fit.
-You should be comfortable and in control on a well schooled horse at a walk, trot and canter and used to riding in open country.
+Pace and experience required: Estancia based stays suit riders of various ability levels, although as a minimum you should have some previous riding experience and be fairly fit.
+Ideally you should be comfortable and in control on a well schooled horse at a walk, trot and canter and used to riding in open country.
 Experienced riders will have responsive forward going horses and fun riding but there are also sensible, steady schoolmasters, and riding hours can be adjusted, for less experienced riders.
-The pace is varied with opportunities for canters and some slower days.
-The Gaucho Rides are for intermediate riders and above only and pace is moderate to fast, covering about 50km a day and changing horses regularly.
+The pace is varied with plenty of opportunities for canters on flat, open going and also slower days.
+Gaucho Rides are for intermediate riders and above only and the pace on these is usually moderate to fast, covering up to 50km a day and changing horses regularly.

-9 night Buenos Aires & Estancia itinerary - USD 1510
+8 night Estancia stay itinerary - USD 1340

 Estancia stays - on request, year round